ocaml/ocaml.org/data/tutorials/guides/1wf_06_database.md

 Chaining multiple queries may be cumbersome: testing the result value and extracting the expected result if `Ok`.
 The `Lwt_result` monad can make implicit each error test and result extraction.

-The idea is instead of presenting the program like:
+The idea is instead of presenting the program like this:

 ```ocaml
 let () =